 The largest single cause of deforestation is agriculture

-The damage is not over when the trees are felled.
+The damage to the environment is not over when the trees are felled.
 Without the canopy above, forest soils quickly dry out.
 They become fragile and can be washed away, leaving once-rich habitats little more than barren deserts.
-And without trees to absorb greenhouse gases, larger amounts of CO2 enter the atmosphere, increasing the speed and severity of global warming.

 If we produced plant products instead of animal products, there would be enough land to grow food for the whole global population – and more – and there would still be ample available to re-wild pasture and allow forests to regenerate.
 This would mitigate much of the human-generated greenhouse gas emission, and provide a home once again for the countless wild species displaced and lost to animal agriculture every year.

-For the sake of our wild places, please try vegan.
+For the sake of our wild places and the animals who live there, please try vegan.